-Since the early 1970's, many heavily populated U.S. cities have violated the National Air Quality Standards (NAAQS) established by the Environmental Protection Agency (EPA) pursuant to the requirements of the federal Clean Air Act.^{1, 2} Carbon monoxide (CO) levels become elevated primarily due to direct emission of the gas, and ground-level ozone, a major component of urban smog, is produced by the photochemical reaction of nitrogen oxides (NO_x) and hydrocarbons (HC).
+Since the early 1970's, many heavily populated U.S. cities have violated the National Air Quality Standards (NAAQS) established by the Environmental Protection Agency (EPA) pursuant to the requirements of the Federal Clean Air Act.^{1, 2} Carbon monoxide (CO) levels become elevated primarily due to direct emission of the gas, and ground-level ozone, a major component of urban smog, is produced by the photochemical reaction of nitrogen oxides (NO_x) and hydrocarbons (HC).
 Ambient levels of particulate emissions can result either from direct emissions of particles or semi-volatile species or from secondary reactions between gaseous species, such as ammonia and nitrogen dioxide.
-As of 2010, on-road vehicles continued to be estimated as one of the larger sources for major atmospheric pollutants, contributing approximately 44% of the CO, 34% of the VOC's, 8% of the NH3 and 34% of the NO_x to the national emission inventory.3
+As of 2015, on-road vehicles continued to be estimated as one of the larger sources for major atmospheric pollutants, contributing approximately 39% of the CO, 14% of the VOC's, 3% of the NH3 and 36% of the NO_x to the national emission inventory.3

 The use of the internal combustion engine (and its combustion of carbon-based fuels) as a primary means of transportation, makes it a significant contributor of species covered by the NAAQS.
 For a description of the internal combustion engine and causes of pollutants in the exhaust, see Heywood.4 Properly operating modern vehicles with three-way catalysts are capable of partially (or completely) converting engine-out CO, HC and nitric oxide (NO) emissions to carbon dioxide (CO2), water, and nitrogen.
 Control measures to decrease mobile source emissions in non-attainment areas include inspection and maintenance (I/M) programs, reformulated and oxygenated fuel mandates, and transportation control measures, but the effectiveness of these measures is difficult to quantify.
-Many areas remain in ozone non-attainment.
-The eight-hour ozone standards introduced by the EPA in 1997, tightened in 2008, with expected further tightening, mean that many new locations are likely to have difficulty meeting the standards in the future.5
+Many areas remain in non-attainment for ozone.
+The further tightening of the federal eight-hour ozone standards (first introduced by the EPA in 1997 and subsequently lowered in 2008) means that many new locations are likely to have difficulty meeting the standards in the future.

 In 1997, the University of Denver began conducting on-road tailpipe emission surveys at a site northwest of Chicago IL, in Arlington Heights to follow long term emission trends.
-Since 1997, measurements have also been collected in Los Angeles CA, Denver CO, Omaha NE, Phoenix AZ, Riverside CA, and Tulsa OK.6 Following a protocol established by the Coordinating Research Council (CRC) as part of the E-23 program, the data collected have provided valuable information about the changes in fleet average on-road emission levels.
-The data have been used by many researchers to study fleet emission trends.
+Since 1997, measurements have also been collected in Los Angeles CA, Denver CO, Omaha NE, Phoenix AZ, Riverside CA, and Tulsa OK.5 Following a protocol established by the Coordinating Research Council (CRC) as part of the E-23 program, the data collected have provided valuable information about the changes in fleet average on-road emission levels.
+The data have also been used by many researchers to study fleet emission trends and construct emission inventories.

 Reflecting a desire to continue evaluation of historical and recent emissions trends, several of the E-23 sites have been chosen for additional data collection.
-This report describes the on-road emission measurements taken in the Chicago IL area in the fall of 2014, under CRC Contract No. E-106.
-Measurements were made on parts of six consecutive days, from Monday, September 8, to Saturday, September 13, between the hours of 9:00 and 18:30 on the on-ramp from Algonquin Rd. to southbound I-290/SH53.
-Measurements have previously been collected seven times at this same location in 1997, 1998, 1999, 2000, 2002, 2004 and 2006.
+This report describes the on-road emission measurements taken in the Chicago IL area in the fall of 2016, under CRC Contract No. E-106.
+Measurements were made on parts of eight weekdays, from Monday, September 12, to Wednesday, September 21 (note data were not collected on Saturday or Sunday) between the hours of 9:00 and 18:30 on the on-ramp from Algonquin Rd. to southbound I-290/SH53.
+The additional days were included as part of an inter-comparison with the EDAR remote sensor developed by HEAT.
+Since the measurements were collected at the same sampling site we have taken advantage of that and combined them to create a larger data set.
+Measurements have previously been collected eight times at this same location in 1997, 1998, 1999, 2000, 2002, 2004, 2006 and 2014.